sandialabs/seacas/README.md

    * `make && make install`

 #### NetCDF
 The most recent released version is recommended.
+For use with Exodus, some local modifications to the netcdf.h include file are required.
+See [NetCDF-Mapping.md](NetCDF-Mapping.md) for an explanation of why these modifications are required (or highly recommended)

  * Download the latest netcdf-c release from http://www.unidata.ucar.edu/downloads/netcdf/index.jsp and put it inside `seacas.git/TPL/netcdf`
  * `cd TPL/netcdf`
  * `tar zxvf netcdf-4.3.3.1.tar.gz`
- * Modify the following defines in seacas.git/TPL/netcdf/netcdf-4.3.3.1/include/netcdf.h
+ * Modify the following defines in seacas.git/TPL/netcdf/netcdf-4.3.3.1/include/netcdf.h.

     ```
     #define NC_MAX_DIMS     65536    /* max dimensions per file */